etiennelord/ComponentGrapher/README.md

 ## About

-This is the source code and some sample matrices for the COMPONENT-GRAPHER software.
+This is the source code and some sample matrices for the COMPOSITEGRAPHER software.

-The COMPONENT-GRAPHER software generates networks containing: perfect, inclusion, partial concomitant links between character-states.
+The COMPOSITERAPHER software generates networks containing: perfect, inclusion, partial concomitant links between character-states.

 ## Usage

-COMPONENT-GRAPHER is a command-line tool programmed in Java.
+COMPOSITERAPHER is a command-line tool programmed in Java.

 1. First obtain a [binary release](#binary-releases) or [compile](#Compilation) your own version.
 2. Typical command-line to analyse a morphological matrix are: